 Lesions are usually not pruritic or painful and may be discovered only coincidentally during a physical examination.
 However, the lesions can become inflamed and itchy as the body fights off the virus.

-Diagnosis is based on clinical appearance; skin biopsy or smear of expressed material shows characteristic inclusion bodies but is necessary only when diagnosis is uncertain.
-Differential diagnosis includes folliculitis, milia, and warts (for lesions < 2 mm) and juvenile xanthogranuloma and Spitz nevus (for lesions > 2 mm).
+Diagnosis of molluscum contagiosum is based on clinical appearance; skin biopsy or smear of expressed material shows characteristic inclusion bodies but is necessary only when diagnosis is uncertain.

 Cantharidin is safe and effective but can cause blistering.
 Cantharidin is applied in 1 small drop directly to the molluscum lesion.
 Areas that patients (especially children) may rub are covered with a bandage because contact with the fingers should be avoided.
 Cantharidin should not be applied to the face or near the eyes because blistering is unpredictable.
-If cantharidin comes into contact with the cornea, it can scar the cornea.
-Cantharidin should be washed off with soap and water in 6 h.
+If cantharidin comes into contact with the cornea, it can cause scarring.
+Cantharidin should be washed off with soap and water in 6 hours.
 Fewer than 15 lesions should be treated in one session because infection may occur after application of cantharidin.
 Parents should be warned about blistering if their children are prescribed this drug.